 The church is like a wagon wheel.
-It is people (spokes) attached to Jesus (hub), kept in alignment with Him and each other by the Mentor (the outer rim).
+It is people (spokes) attached to Jesus (hub), kept in alignment with Him and each other by the Spirit of Jesus. (the outer rim).
 A wheel is designed for movement!

 “So I am sending you.”
 The church is a movement of people not a monument of bricks and mortar!
 Minutes before He was beamed up Jesus described the scope of the movement.
 “You will tell about Me … to the ends of the earth”.
 (Acts 1:8)

 “God showed His love for us when He sent Jesus … to give us life” (1 John 4:9).
 Jesus was the Father’s Emergency Medical Service, dispensing the Medicine of Life: healing the dis-eased (physical, mental, spiritual, relational), rescuing the lost, mending the broken, embracing the outcast, clothing the naked, feeding the hungry, befriending the lonely, promoting justice for those falsely accused, mourning with those who grieve, liberating those demon possessed, freeing the imprisoned, offering hope to those in despair.

 “So I am sending you.”
 “The person who trusts Me will not only do what I’m doing but even greater things, because I, on My way to the Father, am giving you the same work to do that I’ve been doing.
 Whatever you request along the lines of who I am and what I am doing, I’ll do it” (John 14:12-14) The church is nothing less than a movement of ministry, doing the stuff Jesus did, so that people experience “life that is full and good!”
 (John 10:10)

 As the Father sent me, so I am sending you.